cobianzo/coco-gravity-form-map-field/README.md

-clone the original repo: `https://github.com/cobianzo/wp-env-sidebar-related-article` rm -rf .git git init git remote add origin git@github.com:cobianzo/asim-gravity-form-map-field.git
+clone the original repo: `https://github.com/cobianzo/wp-env-sidebar-related-article` rm -rf .git git init git remote add origin git@github.com:cobianzo/coco-gravity-form-map-field.git

 ## renaming

-rename initial file to your plugin's: `asim-gravity-form-map-field` replace all occurrences of the plugin's slug into `asim-gravity-form-map-field` replace plugin name in the original php name. rename references to the repo `https://github.com/cobianzo/wp-env-sidebar-related-article` change description and other fields in `asim-gravity-form-map-field.php`
+rename initial file to your plugin's: `coco-gravity-form-map-field` replace all occurrences of the plugin's slug into `coco-gravity-form-map-field` replace plugin name in the original php name. rename references to the repo `https://github.com/cobianzo/wp-env-sidebar-related-article` change description and other fields in `coco-gravity-form-map-field.php`

 ## tests renaming